Margaux Williamson: "I Could See Everything"

 In 2007, after major exhibitions in New York and Los Angeles Williamson decided to stop exhibiting her work in galleries in order to see "where the paintings would go when I gave them all the time in the world".
-In 2009, Williamson was the artist in residence at the Klondike Institute for Arts & Culture in the Yukon, which is where she first came up with the idea for her book “I Could See Everything”.
+In 2009, Williamson was the artist in residence at the Klondike Institute for Arts & Culture in the Yukon, which is where she first came up with the idea for her book "I Could See Everything".
 Rather than exhibiting her work in a real gallery, Williamson decided to publish an imaginary exhibit catalogue.
-The book represents an imagined exhibit, curated by Ann Marie Pena, at the imagined gallery the Road at the Top of the World Museum.
-The museum is supposedly located in Dawson City, Yukon, and the title was inspired by Alaska's Yukon Highway 9 or the “Top of the World Highway”.
+The book represents an imagined exhibit, curated by Ann Marie Peña, at the imagined gallery the Road at the Top of the World Museum.
+The museum is supposedly located in Dawson City, Yukon, and the title was inspired by Alaska's Yukon Highway 9 or the "Top of the World Highway".

-In order to focus and work on the paintings which would eventually be featured in the book, Williamson moved to the Yukon for an extended period of time.
 The book's title I Could See Everything refers to the limitations and opportunities provided by working in the extreme solitude of the Yukon: "I was picturing working away in the studio in the Yukon, seeing the world through the Internet, newspapers, books—trying to see what the world looked like in that way".
 This influence of popular culture can be seen in works such as I saw the whole universe (Scarlett Johansson in Versace).
 The "exhibition" included 46 paintings, most of which are oil on wood and featured "still lifes, heads, hands, torsos and prone figures".
-The book features five different “galleries” which all feature an accompanying essay by Williamson's friends, collaborators, and authors such as Leanne Shapton and Chris Kraus.
+The book features five different "galleries" which all feature an accompanying essay by Williamson's friends, collaborators, and authors such as Leanne Shapton and Chris Kraus.

-The process of creating this exhibit / book took Margaux almost six years.
+The process of creating this exhibit / book took Margaux five years.
 Finally, when the book was released in 2014 Williamson did her first gallery in nearly seven years.
 The exhibit, entitled I Could See Everything, was shown at Mulherin + Pollard in New York City's Lower East Side.